hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 In the browser you should see something like this:
 {% include figure image_path="/assets/posts/landing-page/button-with-fontAwesome-icon.jpeg" alt="button with font awesome icon styled" caption="" %}

-### Add responsive breakpoints with styled components
+## Add responsive breakpoints with styled components:

 In `mobile`, let's give a smaller width to our logo.